UCSF-CBI/cbioportal_docs/docs/FAQ.md

 **Important: the Query genes search bar in this view is currently broken/known issue in this version of cBioPortal and will be fixed in our next upgrade.**

-From this view you can also click on the Select cases by IDs button.
+From this view you can also click on the **Select cases by IDs button**.
 Within the box that pops-up, click on ‘Use selected samples/patients’; note the default setting is by sample ID but you can change this to patient ID by selecting the other radio button at bottom of box.

 Once you click on ‘Use selected samples/patients’, the IDs of the cohort you defined using the study summary page will be displayed.
 Copy these IDs; these are your list of desired samples.
 Refer to [Querying with your defined samples](#querying-with-your-defined-samples) for next steps.